-- 10 employees hired and retained for a period of no less than six months who are residents of disproportionate areas; - 5 employees hired and retained for a period of no less than six months who are Massachusetts residents with past drug convictions; - The number of job fairs held in disproportionate areas, as well as the number of candidates identified through such job fairs who are residents of those areas or are Massachusetts residents with past drug convictions; and - The number of open positions and job fairs advertised through channels that reach residents in disproportionate areas, including information regarding the types of positions advertised and the applicants received as a result of such advertisements.
+• 10 employees hired and retained for a period of no less than six months who are residents of disproportionate areas;

+- 5 employees hired and retained for a period of no less than six months who are Massachusetts residents with past drug convictions; - A number of job fairs held in disproportionate areas, as well as the number of candidates identified through such job fairs who are residents of those areas or are Massachusetts residents with past drug convictions; and - A number of open positions and job fairs advertised through channels that reach residents in disproportionate areas, including information regarding the types of positions advertised and the applicants received as a result of such advertisements.

 Beginning upon the Commission's approval of this amended Plan, Metro Harvest will utilize the proposed measurements to assess its Plan and will account for demonstrating proof of success or progress of the Plan upon the yearly renewal of the license.
 The HR Director will review and evaluate Metro Harvest' measurable outcomes no less than twice annually to ensure that Metro Harvest is meeting its commitments.
 Metro Harvest is mindful that demonstration of the Plan's progress and success will be submitted to the Commission upon renewal.
-Metro Harvest intends to implement this plan to start hiring upon receipt of a Provisional License.